2.4GHz Antennas with RP-SMA connector

 A 2.4GHz antenna is a device that receives or transmits radio frequency at 2.4GHz.

 Wi-Fi technology typically uses two frequency bands the 2.4GHz and the 5.7 - 5.8GHz band.
 2.4GHz is an older protocol that is an unregulated frequency.

-Note: In this article, we will sometimes refer to 5.7-5.8GHz band as 5GHz band).
+Advantages and Disadvantages of 2.4 GHz versus 5.7 - 5.8GHz band (Note: In this article, we will sometimes refer to 5.7-5.8GHz band as 5GHz band).

 When it comes to wireless networks, higher frequency bands will have shorter ranges while lower frequency signals will have longer ranges (if not considering signal-interference (also called "channel noise"), which is more likely to be an issue with 2.4GHz than with the 5.7-5.8 GHz band).
 As such, the 2.4GHz frequency provides better range than the 5.7-5.8 GHz band, and it passes through obstructions better.
 5GHz is a higher frequency and thus provides faster speeds, and is less susceptible to channel noise, but does not penetrate obstacles very well.

 The 2.4 GHz band is used not only by WiFi but also Bluetooth, and tends to have more wireless network devices crowding the channels.
 In spite of all this noise and traffic, 2.4GHz tends to be the better option for range in a network for home or a small business.